tanaikech/ggsrun/help/README.md

 Result includes file name, file id, modified time and URL.

+> **Search of scripts :** You can search standalone scripts using filename and fileId.
+But the container-bound scripts cannot be searched by filename, while it can be searched by fileId.
+Because parentId cannot be retrieved using Apps Script API yet.
+About this, I reported about this to [Google Issue Tracker](https://issuetracker.google.com/issues/71941200).

 <a name="Update_Project"></a>
 ## 10. Update Project
 It updates existing project on Google Drive.
+You can update standalone script and container-bound script.

 **Run :**